ATS Resume Keywords for 50+ Jobs (Copy & Paste Lists)

 Finding the right keywords is not guesswork — it is a systematic process you can repeat for every application.

-1. Collect 3–5 job postings for your target role.
+Collect 3–5 job postings for your target role.
 Pull them from LinkedIn, Indeed, or the company’s own careers page.
 Use multiple listings rather than one to identify which terms appear consistently.
+You can also browse ResumeMate’s job board to find live postings.

 Understanding why certain keywords matter helps you use them more effectively.